mibuthu/wp-event-list/readme.txt

 The event list can be placed in any page or post on your Wordpress site.
 Just include the following short code where you want the calendar to appear:

 ‘[event-list]’

+With the existing attributes it is possible to modify the listed events and their style.
+There is also a widget available to view the upcoming events in a sidebar.

 If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-event-list "wp-event-list git-repository").